Jimx-/lyos/README.md

 			Compile and install the command files to the harddisk image.

 		* make disasm
-			Dump the kernel into kernel.bin.asm.
+			Dump the kernel into lyos.bin.asm.

 		* make mrproper
 			Remove all object files.